KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/writeup_report.md

 ***

-I will work on a more advanced lane finding algorithm later on in May, so I will look into some papers regarding taking it to the nest level, specifically these ones;
+I will work on a more advanced lane finding algorithm later on in May, so I will look into some papers regarding taking it to the next level, specifically these ones;

 > [Robust And Real Time Detection Of Curvy Lanes With Desired Slopes For Driving Assistance And Autonomous Vehicles](https://arxiv.org/ftp/arxiv/papers/1501/1501.03124.pdf)